1962 Local News

-Though the I-26 freeway existed from Columbia to about 20 miles north of Charleston, constructed in pieces beginning in 1957, and construction of that last section began in 1962.
+The I-26 freeway existed from Columbia to about 20 miles north of Charleston, constructed in pieces beginning in 1957, and construction of that last section began in 1962.
 As with all urban freeways, it destroyed entire neighborhoods, demolishing homes, businesses like Patterson's TV, open spaces, and more.
 Even neighborhoods that were not destroyed were frequently divided and ceased to function as a neighborhood unit.
 The freeway through North Charleston would do all that while it also reduced traffic congestion on the main roads like US-52 and US-78.
 We would have seen some of that demolition and construction in 1962 in this area: this final section would be completed in 1964.
 The old roads like King Street are now within a couple blocks of the freeway, and are still two-lane streets through old neighborhoods for much of the way through North Charleston.
 Farther along, where there would have been farms in 1962, we’ll see malls and other modern suburban building patterns as we head out of town to reach US-176, which will take us on the rest of today’s roadtrip.
+Most of I-26 through South Carolina is near and parallel to US-176.
 Even without the freeway though, the trend in farming was already down, as there were fewer farms in South Carolina than in the previous year.
 There was also a drop in total acreage planted, led by a 30% decrease in feed-grain acreage.
 Rated by cash value, tobacco and cotton were the top two crops at the time.
 Partly because of the ready cotton supply, textile production was the major industrial product of the state.
 We’ll still see plenty of farm country on our way to Columbia, though.

 From our point of view here in 2017, one of the most interesting things the legislature did in 1962 was to pass a resolution ordering raising the Confederate flag over the South Carolina State House.
 It had not previously flown there, but was raised in 1961 as part of the official commemoration of the centennial of the beginning of the Civil War.
 These celebrations kicked off in Charleston, where the fighting had begun 100 years earlier.
 In March of the next year, the legislature finally passed a resolution to officially fly the flag, but it did not contain any ending date.
 As a result, it was still flying in 2015, when the current South Carolina Governor Nikki Haley requested that it be removed.
 She noted, "This flag, while an integral part of our past, does not represent the future of our great state."
 The legislature met almost immediately and voted to finally remove the flag.
 It was removed in July, 2015 and handed to a state archivist during a dignified, 10-minute ceremony.
 The flag flown in South Carolina was technically the battle flag of the Army of Northern Virginia, not the “national” flag of the Confederate States of America.